gristlabs/grist-static/README.md

 ## Roadmap

-This is an unofficial personal experiment, not a Grist Labs product.
-It is still rough and hacky.
-Pieces that don't work "naturally" (e.g. imports, exports, snapshots, custom widgets) aren't disabled, they just ... won't do anything.

-I am interested in making user changes persist in their browser - [OPFS](https://sqlite.org/wasm/doc/tip/persistence.md#opfs) may be a good option for that, once it has broad browser support.
+It could be neat to make user changes persist in their browser - [OPFS](https://sqlite.org/wasm/doc/tip/persistence.md#opfs) may be a good option for that, once it has broad browser support.
+Other steps:

  * [X] Get something that works on a webserver without special COOP/COEP headers.
  * [ ] Start making versioned .zip releases of all needed assets.
- * [ ] Mirror grist-widgets from github pages to a site with the needed headers (such as grist-static.com).
  * [X] Get a few small tweaks to enable plugging in alternate storage and build steps landed upstream in `grist-core`.
+ * [ ] Support attachments - maybe serve as data URIs?
+Might need a service worker if separate URLs are unavoidable.
- * [ ] Whittle down the code and clean up the demo now I know what I'm doing.
+ * [ ] Whittle down the code and clean up the demo now we know what we're doing.
  * [ ] Hide parts of UI that don't make sense in this context.
  * [ ] Consider switching to SQLite developers' version of sqlite.js, which has good local storage support.
  * [ ] Enable at least one export option (Download *.grist seems easiest).